tomerfiliba/tomerfiliba.github.io/blog/_posts/2014-02-25-ConstructPlusPlus.md

     }
 {% endhighlight %}

-``std::tie`` builds a strongly-typed tuple of references, which utlimately expands to something like the first version given above thanks to the power of template programming.
-And here's the whole deal:
+``std::tie`` builds a strongly-typed tuple of references, meaning they refer to the member variables instead of holding a copy.
+Thanks to the power of template programming, packing/unpacking this tuple utlimately boils down to something like the first version given above -- a line for each member.

+So here's the whole deal:

 {% highlight cpp %}
 struct first_struct : packable {